AVSystem/developer-zone/docs/Coiote_IoT_DM/Multi_Component_update.md

 ![Upgrading](images/in-progress.png)

-Once executed successfully, the status in the **Update list** panel changes to `Success`.
+Once the updated is executed successfully, the status in the **Update list** panel changes to `Success`.

 ![Successful update](images/success-multi.png)

 !!! note
     While the device is updating its firmware, it will deregister and reboot using the new firmware.
-This process may time several minutes.
+This process may take several minutes.

     ![Deregistered while upgrading](images/deregistered.png)